Theophilus005/CyberSecurityDemo/home.md

 ___

+## Threat Model
+For this attack to be feasible, the attacker must possess the following capabilities:

+ 1. The attacker has access to the source code of the vulnerable program on their local machine and identifies a buffer overflow vulnerability.

+ 2. The attacker has developed an exploit for the vulnerability with the goal of injecting and executing custom shellcode to launch a shell.

+___

 ## Environment Setup
 The demonstration was carried out on Ubuntu MATE 25.04 "Plucky Puffin" (64-bit) with the following packages installed: